tmart234/tmart234.github.io/_posts/2026-04-11-threat-models-and-risk-on-the-river.md

 But gear alone isn't enough.
 The paddler who carries a throw rope but has never practiced throwing one is carrying dead weight.
 The security team with an incident response plan that's never been tabletop-exercised is in the same position.
 Think through every scenario that could go wrong.
 Have the emergency plan.
 And better yet, know how to execute it because you've practiced.

 Prepare for your threat model to fail.

-That's not pessimism.
-That's engineering.
+SYOTR 🫳